dafny-lang/dafny/docs/DafnyRef/Types.md

 Among other possible strategies for establishing co-inductive properties we take the time-honored approach of reducing co-induction to induction.
-More precisely, Dafny passes to the SMT solver an assumption `D(P)` for every co-predicate `P`, where:
+More precisely, Dafny passes to the SMT solver an assumption `D(P)` for every greatest predicate `P`, where:

 ```dafny
 D(P) = ? x • P(x) <==> ? k • P#[k](x)
 ```

-In other words, a co-predicate is true iff its corresponding prefix predicate is true for all finite unrollings.
+In other words, a greatest predicate is true iff its corresponding prefix predicate is true for all finite unrollings.

 In Sec.
-4 of the paper [Co-induction Simply] a soundness theorem of such assumptions is given, provided the co-predicates meet the co-friendly restrictions.
-An example proof of `Pos(Up(n))` for every `n > 0` is here shown:
+4 of the paper [Co-induction Simply] a soundness theorem of such assumptions is given, provided the greatest predicates meet the co-friendly restrictions.
+An example proof of `Pos(Up(n))` for every `n > 0` is shown here:

 ```dafny
 lemma UpPosLemma(n: int)